GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 test. test

-A comment in the source file of a man page can be either started
+A comment in the source file of a man page can begin with

 ‘\#